1. Where is the District Nursing office located?

 4. How long will it take me to complete the Associate Degree Nurse (ADN) program?

-The ADN program is 5 semesters and takes 2 years to complete in the full-time standard format.
-A new accelerated option launched in August 2018 at the Newton campus.
+The ADN program is 5 semesters (which included non-nursing courses) and takes 2 years to complete in the full-time standard format.
+The standard ADN program is offered at Ankeny, Boone, Carroll, and Urban.
+An accelerated option is available at the Newton campus.
 Students in the accelerated program will take nursing courses during the summer, which reduces program completion time to 1.5 years.
-Beginning in March 2019, an Evening/Weekend option will be available at the Urban/DMACC Capitol Center.
-The Evening/Weekend program will include only one nursing course per semester.
-It will take 8 semesters to complete in 2.75 years and includes nursing courses during the summer.
+An Evening/Weekend option is available at the Urban/DMACC Capitol Center.
+The Evening/Weekend program includes only one nursing course per semester.
+It takes 8 semesters to complete (in 2.75 years) and includes nursing courses during the summer.
+The current E/W cohort started in January 2019 and the next E/W cohort will start in January 2021.

 5. Is there a way to complete the nursing program in less time?